SAPC ASM 2019 - Exeter

 Day 4 : Friday 5th July

-More about the conference venue: The Forum, Streatham Campus, at the University of Exeter
+The Forum, Stocker Road, Streatham Campus, University of Exeter

 We recommend travelling to Streatham Campus, University of Exeter by train but should you be driving parking is available for free at Holland Hall (student accommodation) or in pay and display car parks on the rest of the Campus from 8am to 6pm Monday to Friday.